Keisler measures in the wild: Introduction

 \subsection{Corrigendum}

 For the sake of clarifying the literature, we summarize the incorrect results and proofs from previous work that are addressed in this article.

-\begin{enumerate}[$(1)$] \item In \cite[Lemma 1.6]{HPS}, it is claimed, but not proved, that the Morley product of two Borel definable Keisler measures is Borel definable.
+\begin{enumerate}[$(1)$] \item We recall that the product of two Borel definable Keisler measures is Borel definable in the NIP setting.
+In \cite[Lemma 1.6]{HPS}, it is claimed, but not proved, that the Morley product of two Borel definable Keisler measures is Borel definable.
 We show here that this is not always true, even for Borel definable \emph{types} (see Proposition \ref{prop:ternary1}).